Stuycs-K/project03-final-09-wahlink/DEVLOG.md

 ### 2024-17-03 - Continued server's script
 Added win condtions for the server side, there is no rematch system yet but I have brainstormed how to carry that out.

+### 2024 - 20 - 03 - Finished RPS version
+Due to unforseen complications in moving structs via pipes, I decided to make my next commit rock paper scissors instead of chopsticks.
+This new program still utilizes all of the same meaningful features, but it is using the pipes in a different way and doesn't go through all the calculations that chopsticks does.
+If I am able to get an extension I can attempt to complete the chopsticks version.